 The power inverter is designed with built-in overload protection.
-If the power rating of 150 Watts is exceeded, the power inverter will automatically shut down.
-Once the electrical device has been removed from the outlet, the inverter should automatically reset.
-If the power rating 3 exceeds approximately 170 Watts, the power inverter may have to be reset manually.
+If the power rating of 150 Watts is exceeded, the power inverter shuts down.
+Once the electrical device has been removed from the outlet, the inverter should reset.
+If the power rating exceeds approximately 170 Watts, the power inverter may have to be reset manually.
 To reset the inverter manually, push the power inverter button to turn it off and then push it again to turn it back on.
 To avoid overloading the circuit, check the power ratings on electrical devices prior to using the inverter.